d6y/liftmodules-googleanalytics/README.md

 ## Using this module

-Add the following repository to SBT project file:
+Add the following repository to your SBT project file:

 	lazy val liftModulesRelease = "liftmodules repository" at "http://repository-liftmodules.forge.cloudbees.com/release/"

-And then this dependency:
+And then include this dependency:

 	"net.liftmodules" %% "google-analytics" % (liftVersion+"-0.9")